HeroDigital/renditions-servlet/readme.md

 1. Closest matching rendition type (web, thumbnail)
 2. Closest matching rendition extension (png, jpeg)

+## Configuration

-*If the resolved rendition mime type does not match the request extension, a 302 redirect is returned to a URL with the matching extension.*
+`rendition.servlet.redirect.on.wrong.type`: Enabled by default.
+If request is made to a rendition with the wrong extension, a 302 redirect is returned the the URL with the matching extension.
+If disabled, then 415 error response is returned.

+`rendition.servlet.redirect.on.missing.rendition`: Disabled by default.
+If requested rendition is not found, 404 error response is returned.
+If enabled, 302 redirect is returned to the original rendition.

 ## Examples

+All examples are based on default configuration.

 ```
 /content/dam/path/to/image/example.imgw.1920.1080.jpg